giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 > It can represent an **E-modulus ratio** (dimensionless) *or* the **Young’s modulus E** (e.g., MPa).
 > The only requirement is that your formulas and lookup data follow a **consistent convention**.

-In this document, weight, w(z) and W(z) refer to the same scalar field.

 **Operational meaning in CSF**